 PIEDMONT -- Joanne Stetson has lived in Piedmont for five years, but never had the chance to attend one of the city's hottest events of the year.

-And it couldn't have gotten much hotter on Sunday, the first day of an early-autumn heat wave to hit the Bay Area.
+And it couldn't have gotten much hotter on Sept.
+30, the first day of an early autumn heat wave to hit the Bay Area.

 Stetson, who said she is usually traveling at this time of year, joined her husband and daughter for a sunny Piedmont Harvest Festival, the day Piedmonters celebrate backyard gardening with an edibles contest, scarecrow presentation and kids carnival.
 Stetson proudly entered her chocolate cake covered in icing to resemble a pumpkin.